-We believe that the travel rule provides the emerging VASP industry with opportunity today to develop competitive innovations around the correct identification of owners of virtual assets and provide them with user-friendly ways to transfers virtual assets at a global scale.
-Early attempts to use public key certificates for blockchain systems have been made (e.g. [7]) but more research and development need to be conducted.
-Rather than weaken the travel rule to satisfy the short-term needs of a small number of VASPs, governments and VASP businesses should direct research and development into future infrastructures for virtual assets, digital identities, public key certification and the safe management of customer keys.
-We discuss several possible areas for innovation in Section 9.
+We believe that the Travel Rule provides the emerging VASP industry with opportunity today to develop competitive innovations around the correct identification of owners of virtual assets and provide them with userfriendly ways to transfer virtual assets at a global scale.
+Early attempts to use public-key certificates for blockchain systems have been made [see, e.g., Peyton (2018), but more research and development need to be conducted.
+Rather than weaken the Travel Rule to satisfy the short-term needs of a small number of VASPs, governments and VASP businesses should direct research and development into future infrastructures for virtual assets, digital identities, public-key certification and the safe management of customer keys.
+We discuss several possible areas for innovation in Sec.
+9.

-4 VASPs as Virtual Asset Exchanges and Key Operators
+4. VASPs as Virtual Asset Exchanges and Key Operators

-In recent years, two popular types of VASPs have emerged, namely centralized exchanges (CEX) and decentralized exchanges (DEX).
-A centralized exchange may or may not hold a customer's private-key.
+In recent years, two popular types of VASPs have emerged, namely centralized exchanges (CEXs) and decentralized exchanges (DEXs).
+A centralized exchange may or may not hold a customer's private key.
 In the case that it does, we refer to the exchange as a "custodial exchange" because it has legal custody of the public and private keys.
-In this case the CEX uses the customers public-private keys under legal custody to perform (sign) transactions sent to the cryptocurrency network.
+In this case, the CEX uses the customer's public private keys under legal custody to perform (sign) transactions sent to the cryptocurrency network.

 In contrast, some centralized exchanges do not hold a customer's keys.
-Instead, it simply creates an account for the customer in the traditional manner.
-Here the CEX has one or more public-private keys of its own which it uses to interact with the cryptocurrency network, and it is the CEX that controls these keys (not the customer).
-Furthermore, the CEX simply commingles all their customers' funds or virtual assets into one consolidated fund.
+Instead, they simply create an account for the customer in the traditional manner.
+Here, the CEX has one or more public-private keys of its own which it uses to interact with the cryptocurrency network, and it is the CEX that controls these keys (not the customer).
+Furthermore, the CEX simply commingles all its customer's funds or virtual assets into one consolidated fund.
 For the customer, the custodial CEX approach has the attraction of relieving the customer from having to manage cryptographic keys.
-It also relieves the customer from having to obtain on their own financial insurance over their virtual assets.
-The CEX could obtain insurance over the entire comingled funds.
+It also relieves the customers from having to obtain on their own financial insurance over their virtual assets.
+The CEX could obtain insurance over the entire commingled funds.

-The notion of a decentralized exchange (DEX) is one where the various functions (e.g. bid, ask, trade) related to trading is performed the blockchain system itself (e.g. smart contracts running on nodes of the blockchain).
+The notion of DEX is the one where the various functions (e.g., bid, ask, trade) related to trading are performed in the blockchain system itself (e.g., smart contracts running on nodes of the blockchain).
 The user employs a wallet (hardware and/or software) which holds the user's public-private keys and which performs the signing of transactions using the private key.
 Here the users trade directly from their wallets without having to trust a centralized entity.

-Currently the VASP landscape is evolving and as a result there is a degree of confusion today with regards to the notion and functions of an exchange in the context virtual assets.
-As mentioned previously in Section 3, we believe that the travel rule will necessitate VASPs who operate as a centralized exchange to address the issue of retaining key ownership information and key operator information.
-This is particularly important for VASPs from a risk exposure management perspective and from the virtual assets insurance requirements [8].
-Figure 2 attempts to summarize relationships between VASPS, the originator/beneficiary and the location of keys used to perform transactions.
-Note that Figure 2 (a1), (b1) and (c1) are symmetrical in that there is an Originator-VASP and a Beneficiary-VASP.
-In contrast, Figure 2 (a2), (b2) and (c2) are asymmetrical in that there are no Beneficiary-VASP present.
+Currently, the VASP landscape is evolving and as a result there is a degree of confusion today with regard to the notion and functions of an exchange in the context of virtual assets.
+As mentioned previously in Sec.
+3, we believe that the Travel Rule will necessitate VASPs who operate as a centralized exchange to address the issue of retaining key ownership information and key operator information.
+This is particularly important for VASPs from a risk exposure management perspective and from the virtual asset insurance requirements (Chavez-Dreyfuss, 2018).
+Figure 2 attempts to summarize the relationships between VASPs, the originator/beneficiary and the location of keys used to perform transactions.
+Note that Figs. 2(a1)-2(c1) are symmetrical in that there is an Originator-VASP and a Beneficiary-VASP.
+In contrast, Figs. 2(a2)-2(c2) are asymmetrical in that there are no Beneficiary-VASPs present.